 Just like the refinement of the ‘Lazy Bone’ remote TV control, effective communication is something that is refined by adapting to changing work situations.

-So as we come to the close of 2020, consider doing your own check-in, both with yourself and others, to make sure that you’re not taking for granted that true communication is happening.
+Consider doing your own check-in, both with yourself and others, to make sure that you’re not taking for granted that true communication is happening.

 Interested in finding out more about communicating effectively in the virtual working world?